Skip to main content

 Should I get solar panels from British Gas or an independent installer?

 For most homeowners, independent MCS-certified installers offer better value.
 You'll typically save £1,000–£2,500 on the same size system, have more choice of equipment, and get specialist solar expertise.
 British Gas is best for those who strongly prefer a large national brand.
-We recommend getting at least three quotes — including from local independents — to compare.
+We recommend getting at least three quotes, including from local independents, to compare.

 Sources

-Last updated: April 2026
+Last updated: June 2026

 John Rooney is the founder of Solar Info and has been covering the UK solar energy market since 2023.
-He fact-checks all content against official MCS and Ofgem data and maintains relationships with MCS-certified installers across the UK.
+He researches every battery and inverter brand against manufacturer datasheets, MCS and Ofgem data, and feedback from the MCS-certified installers in our directory before publishing.

 Compare Solar Panel Quotes